Google Analytics UTM Tracking Parameter Cheat SHeet To Track Links From Paid Media Campaigns

 Measurement within Google Analytics & Tracking other Channels In GA4 Requires a Consistent Process for UTM Parameter Naming Conventions

-utm tracking parameters are the Primary method of tracking, measuring and comparing all Google and non-Google channels within Google Analytics 4.
+utm tracking parameters are essential to track, measure and compare non-Google channels e.g. Facebook or LinkedIn in Google Analytics.
 The benefits of consistently naming and applying UTMs with standard values is often massively overlooked by organisations, marketing departments and agencies.
-If utm tracking parameters are not implemented then the true source of that traffic can be lost to Direct or Referral and in-platform metrics like cost, impressions and clicks cannot be imported.
+If utm tracking parameters are not added to every URL used in marketing campaigns then the true source of that traffic can be lost to Direct or Referral and in-platform metrics like cost, impressions and clicks cannot be imported.

 “File > Make a copy” and use this “utm builder” google sheet that incorporates the advice of this post!